geoschem/GCST-internal/README.md

 # GCST-internal

-Dummy repo for GCST project management
+This is a dummy repo for internal GCST project managmenet, issue tracking, updates, todo lists, or whatever would be useful to you.